HARSH-MADHAVAN/Learn-Analytics/README.md

-# MySQL Tutorial 🚀
+📊 Learn Analytics 🚀

-Welcome to my **MySQL Tutorial** repository! 🎉

-This repository is a collection of my learning journey through the world of relational databases, exploring the power and versatility of **MySQL**.
-Here, you'll find:
+Welcome to Learn Analytics — my personal repository documenting my learning journey in the world of Data Analytics! 🎉

-- 🌟 **Beginner-friendly examples** to get started with MySQL.
-- 🛠️ **Hands-on practice** with queries, joins, subqueries, and indexes.
-- 📊 **Database design concepts** with normalization techniques.
+Here, I explore tools, techniques, and concepts that power data-driven decision making, covering Power BI, SQL, and Excel — three essential pillars in analytics.

+📚 What You'll Find Here

+🗄️ SQL
+✅ Beginner to advanced SQL queries

+✅ Joins, subqueries, and views

+✅ Database design principles & normalization

-- ⚡ **Advanced topics** like stored procedures, triggers, and performance optimization.
+✅ Stored procedures, triggers, and indexing for optimization
-- 🗂️ **Scripts and schemas** to illustrate real-world use cases.

-Each section reflects my progress as I deepen my understanding of **database design, query optimization**, and the practical applications of SQL in modern development.
+📊 Power BI
+✅ Data visualization projects

+✅ Hands-on Power Query and Data Model examples

+✅ DAX formulas and calculated columns/measures

+✅ Dashboards showcasing real-world datasets

+📑 Excel for Analytics
+✅ Essential functions & formulas

+✅ Pivot Tables, charts, and slicers

+✅ Data cleaning techniques

+✅ Intro to Power Query in Excel

+🌟 Why This Repo?
+This repository reflects my hands-on learning journey as I build practical skills in:

+📈 Data visualization

+🧩 Data modeling

+⚡ Query optimization

+🛠️ Applying analytics to solve real-world problems

+🤝 Contribute or Connect
-Feel free to explore, fork, or contribute if you'd like to join me on this journey! 😊
+Feel free to explore, fork, or contribute if you'd like to collaborate or learn together!
+Let’s grow in analytics — one dataset at a time. 🚀